MelikaRostamijavid/Udemy_homepage/README.md

-# Udemy_homepage
+# Udemy homepage exercise
+---
-Designed the homepage of Udemy
+In this exercise, I implemented the homepage of Udemy using HTML and CSS.